 Types of Cycling Injuries: Lower Back Pain

-When it comes to cycling, the most common thing people complain about are their backs.
-Sure, they do have strong leg muscles, but many lack the torso strength required to absorb the force and resistance generated from pedaling fast.
-That can in turn have an adverse effect on their lower back, causing early exhaustion and spasms.
+When it comes to cycling, the most common thing people complain about is their backs.
+Sure, they do have strong leg muscles, but many lack the torso strength required to absorb the force and resistance generated from pedalling fast.
+That can, in turn, have an adverse effect on their lower back, causing early exhaustion and spasms.

 The best way to eliminate this problem is to ensure your back is completely straight while you are riding.
 The same goes for when you are sitting in front of the computer.
 Maintaining good posture is an excellent remedy for back issues.

 Types of Cycling Injuries

 If you feel that uncomfortable, almost burning sensation in your toes while you are cycling, you probably have squashed nerves.
 Too much road vibration or steep-cycling or wearing tight sports shoes can cause this problem.

 Here are some ways you can prevent this from happening:

 - Loosen the straps on your cycling shoes a bit, releasing some of the tension.